crate/crate-tutorials/docs/create-user.rst

 CrateDB ships with a superuser account called "``crate``", which has the privileges to perform any action.
-However, with the default configuration, this superuser can only access CreateDB from the local machine CrateDB has been installed on.
+However, with the default configuration, this superuser can only access CrateDB from the local machine CrateDB has been installed on.
 If you are trying to connect from another machine, you are prompted to enter a username and password.